 When you install MFC Deck on a new iOS device, you will be presented with the MFC Deck Setup assistant.
 Follow the steps below to configure MFC Deck.

-- MFC Deck Helper
+Setting up MFC Deck

 Set up MFC Deck for the first time